Medicine in the medieval Islamic world: Pharmacy

 The birth of pharmacy as an independent, well-defined profession was established in the early ninth century by Muslim scholars.
 Islamic pharmacological tradition was a result of Mesopotamian intellectual centers that supported the exchange of ideas.
 Indian and far east influences made their way into Mesopotamia by trade routes.
 Mesopotamia encompasses most of present-day Iraq, which later became the Sasanian Empire.
 Persians preserved Greek ideas that trickled down into Islamic pharmacology.
 Pharmacology in Islamic empires was characterized by all substances applied to the human body.
 Drugs, foods, beverages, cosmetics, and perfumes were all used for their medicinal properties.
 Drugs consisted of plant-derived substances that originated in various regions of Asia.
 Pharmacological agents were employed as treatments based on their effectiveness at maintaining the human body's equilibrium.
 The Greek physician Hippocrates is credited for categorizing sickness as an imbalance of the abstract qualities cold, hot, dry, and moist.
 A diet was proscribed as treatment for the imbalance to restore equilibrium.

 Al-Biruni states that "pharmacy became independent from medicine as language and syntax are separate from composition, the knowledge of prosody from poetry, and logic from philosophy, for it [pharmacy] is an aid [to medicine] rather than a servant".
 Sabur Ibn Sahl was a physician (d.
 869) who wrote the first text on pharmacy in his book Aqrabadhin al-Kabir.
 Heavily influenced by Dioscorides, it is believed that his book was written after Dioscorides' Materia Medica.
 The acclaimed Greek herbalist Dioscorides worked alongside Greek physician Galen to categorize pharmacological agents.
 The Andalusian physician Ibn Juljul systematized substances from India, Southeast Asia, or Indian Ocean lands.
 The categorizing of substances was further organized based on their transmission into the Islamicate empire.
 The origins consisted of Greek, Indian, or Iranian origination.
 The knowledge of the substances' medicinal properties were result of pre-Islamic Sasanian empire and the pyro-Persian culture that emphasized pharmacological pursuits.
 Islamicate pharmacy achieved the implementation of a systematic method of identifying substances based on their medicinal attributes.
 In addition, Sabur also wrote three other books A Refutation of Hunayn's Book on the Difference Between Diet and the Laxative Medicine; A Treatise on Sleep and Wakefulness; and Substitution of one Drug for Another.
-Although his works was not enforced by the government authorities, they was widely accepted in the medical circles.
+Although his works was not enforced by the government authorities, they were widely accepted in the medical circles.
 The branch of pharmacology was a result of continuity and expansion of pre-existing civilizations.